kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ### Fix for invalid arguments order in the Connector Service header parser

 Previous versions of the header parser incorrectly compared certificate subject's `locality` to the `province` defined in the component's configuration, and certificate subject's `province` to the `locality` environment variable from the configuration.
-This could cause bugs.
+This could cause issues.
 Thanks to the fix available with Kyma 1.5, the header parser now properly compares the subject's `locality` and `province` to their corresponding environment variables.

-> **NOTE:** Due to the nature of this fix, you might have to generate new certificates for the connected Applications as a part of the upgrade process.
+> **NOTE:** Due to the nature of this fix, you may have to generate new certificates for the connected Applications as a part of the upgrade process.

 ## Console

 ### Addons configuration on the Namespace level

 In previous Kyma versions, it was only possible to configure cluster-wide addons.
 It meant that if the cluster administrator enabled a new addon, it automatically became available for everyone with access to this Kyma runtime.
-In the 1.5 version, it is now possible to apply addons configurations in the scope of a single Namespace.
+Starting with the 1.5 version, you can apply addons configuration in the scope of a single Namespace.
 This gives cluster administrators more control over integration options and resource consumption.

 ![Addons configuration](./addons-configuration.png)